Pixeler5diti/localmind/README.md

 # LocalMind
 ## A Local-First Cognitive & LLM Observability Engine for Developers
 LocalMind is a local-first, privacy-respecting personal AI operations center for Linux.
-It brings together system health monitoring, calendar and email integration, and LLM-powered insights—all in a unified terminal dashboard.
+It brings together system health monitoring, calendar and email integration, and LLM-powered insights—all in a unified terminal dashboard.the disk space was filled purposely for this exp
+### note:
 ![the dashboard](static/image.png)
 ![](static/image-1.png)
 ![](static/image-2.png)